NathanaelSpecht/Engine/docs/API.md

-# Trees in Space game engine API
+# TIS game engine API

 This is the API provided for your code to interface with TIS.
 **TIS is still in early development, so this API is subject to change.**